cleitonsouza01/trade/docs/api/trade.tax_manager.md

 from one context to another, this class just implements a dummy interface for the rate discovery process, always returning a empty dictionary of rates.

-Every OperationContainer object has a reference to an instance of this TaxManager.
+Every OperationContainer object has a reference to this class.
 If your app need to apply fees to your Operation objects, then you should extend this class and inform the new TaxManager to your
 OperationContainer:

     operation_container_object.tax_manger = your_tax_manager_object

-The OperationContainer always access his TaxManager object when fetch_positions() is called.
-Behind the scenes the container calls this methods from the TaxManager object:
+The OperationContainer always access his TaxManager when fetch_positions() is called.
+Behind the scenes the container calls this method from the TaxManager class:

-    tax_manager.get_rates_for_operation(operation)
-    tax_manager.get_rates_for_daytrade(operation)
+    tax_manager.get_rates_for_operation(operation, operation_type)

-for every operation and daytrade present on the container.
+After identifying the positions for every position present on the container.

 ### Methods:

-#### get_fees_for_operation(self, operation):
-Return a empty dictionary.

-#### get_fees_for_daytrade(self, operation):
+#### staticmethod get_rates_for_operation(self, operation, operation_type):
 Return a empty dictionary.